HawgBeat - Diamond Hogs fall to Missouri State, wrap up winless road trip

 Diamond Hogs fall to Missouri State, wrap up winless road trip

-Arkansas head coach Dave Van Horn said before the game that no regular starters were resting.
+Arkansas head coach Dave Van Horn said before the game that no regular starters were resting, except for second baseman Peyton Stovall, he clarified afterward.
 The new-look Razorbacks featured leadoff man Kendall Diggs, Brady Slavens’ first outfield appearance in over a year, Jace Bohrofen’s first Arkansas start in center field and the insertions of Jayson Jones and Peyton Holt at designated hitter and second base, respectively.

+"It’s just being adaptable," Slavens said.
+"Being a player that can play anywhere.
+So if you can do that, you can be a good baseball player.
+We’ve got a lot of guys like that that can do that.
+Just try the best you can wherever you’re put."

 Arkansas pitching picked up right where it left off Saturday in Georgia, as right-hander Cody Adcock surrendered a leadoff home run, the third in as many at-bats.
 Shortstop Nick Rodriguez’s sixth longball of the year gave the Bears a 1-0 lead, but it did not last long.